How software testing is done

 Who carries out the tests?

-This can be determined by the nature of the company testing, the process involved and the stakeholders involved in the project.
+This can be determined by the nature of the company testing.
+The process involved and the stakeholders involved in the project are also important.

-For example, in some cases a company will have their own testing team who simply require support, and in others they will be seeking to entirely outsource the operation.
+For example, in some cases a company will have their own testing team.
+These may simply require support, whilst other companies will be seeking to entirely outsource the operation.

 The people working on the project may have different levels of experience and knowledge too, which can also shape things.
 Generally speaking, however, testing is usually conducted by people assuming the following roles: